chrimage/phoenix/README.md

 Phoenix Memory is a Python-based system designed to index and interact with conversation histories, specifically targeting OpenAI's `conversations.json` export format.
 It leverages Retrieval-Augmented Generation (RAG) to provide a chat interface that can recall relevant information from past conversations.

-The project consists of two main components:

-1.  **`phoenix_indexer.py`**: Processes, chunks, summarizes, generates insights, embeds, and stores conversation data into a vector database (ChromaDB) and a metadata database (SQLite).
-2.  **`phoenix_chat.py`**: Provides an interactive command-line interface (CLI) to chat with an AI model (Google Gemini) that has access to the indexed conversation memory.
+The project uses a unified command-line interface (CLI) powered by Typer, located in `phoenix/cli.py`, which provides commands for indexing conversation data and chatting with the indexed memory.

 ## Features